Atlas Ocean Voyages: 8 Unique Things About this Expedition Cruise Line

-What immediately appealed to us was its sleek design and its singular itineraries.
-But as we learned more and more about this luxe-adventure cruise brand, its appeal simply kept growing.
+The sleek design of its ship and impressive itineraries immediately sparked our interest.
+But as we learned more and more about this luxury expedition cruise brand, its appeal grew.

-1. Atlas Ocean Voyages has All Inclusive, All the Way Sailings
+1. Atlas Ocean Voyages has All Inclusive Sailings

 Atlas Ocean Voyages sailings are deemed, “All Inclusive, All the Way.”
 What exactly does this mean and include?